Wednesday, December 11

 PAHO Intensifies Efforts Against Rising Dengue Cases in Central America

 The Pan American Health Organization (PAHO) has increased its support to combat a substantial surge in dengue cases in Central America.
 Compared to the previous year, the region has seen a 98% rise in dengue incidence.
 Across the entire American continent in 2024, a record-breaking number of over 11 million reported cases and more than 5,900 related deaths have been recorded.
 To tackle this situation, PAHO has implemented various strategies.
 Since 2023, a comprehensive plan in partnership with the Executive Secretariat of the Council of Ministers of Health of Central America and the Dominican Republic (SE-COMISCA) and the Centers for Disease Control and Prevention (CDC) of the United States has been initiated.
-This plan involves training in management, diagnosis, clinical care, a...
+This plan involves training in management, diagnosis, clinical care, and vector ...

 Rising Cancer Rates Among Younger Generations Raise Concerns